alexkasema/alexkasema/README.md

 <!-- About Me Section -->
 ## 👨‍💻 About Me

-- 🌟 **Software Engineer focusing on Web Application Development**
+<p align="justify">I'm a software engineer with a strong background in developing high-quality web applications.
+My expertise lies in modern web technologies, and I am currently based in Nairobi, Kenya.
+As a passionate developer, I believe in the power of code to solve real-world problems and am driven by the impact technology can create. </p>

 - 💻 I’m proficient in:
   - **Languages**: Python, JavaScript, TypeScript, C
-  - **Frameworks/Libraries**: Next.js, React.js, Express.js, Node.js, Tailwind CSS
+  - **Frameworks/Libraries**: Next.js, React, Express.js, Node.js, Tailwind CSS
   - **Databases**: MongoDB, SQL
-  - **Other Technologies**: Git, Linux, HTML, CSS
+  - **Other Technologies**: Git, Linux, Prisma, OpenAi, Pinecone

 - 🎯 **What Drives Me:** I am passionate about creating impactful software that makes a difference.
 Learning and mastering new technologies excites me, as does the ability to solve real-world problems through code.

 - I’m currently working on:
-  - [FeastDash](https://github.com/alexkasema/feast-dash) - A user-friendly online food ordering web app
-- Related projects:
-  - [MaliGreens](https://github.com/alexkasema/maligreens) - A marketplace app for fresh produce
-  - [EasyHotel Booking](https://github.com/alexkasema/easy-hotel-booking) - A MERN-based platform for seamless hotel bookings
+  - [mypdf-helper](https://github.com/alexkasema/pdf-helper) - AI-powered SaaS platform that lets users upload, index, and interact with PDF documents using **OpenAI** and **Pinecone**

 - 📫 **How to reach me:**
   - Email: lexmulwa@gmail.com
   - LinkedIn: [AlexKasema](https://www.linkedin.com/in/alexkasema)